Luther Perkins

-Luther Monroe Perkins, Jr. (January 8, 1928 – August 5, 1968) was an American country music guitarist and a member of the Tennessee Three, the backup band for singer Johnny Cash.
+Luther Monroe Perkins Jr. (January 8, 1928 – August 5, 1968) was an American country music guitarist best known as a member of the Tennessee Three, the backing band for singer Johnny Cash.
 Perkins was an iconic figure in what would become known as rockabilly music.
-His creatively simple, sparsely embellished, rhythmic use of Fender Esquire, Jazzmaster and Jaguar guitars is credited for creating Cash's signature "boom-chicka-boom" style.
+His creatively simple, sparsely embellished, rhythmic use of Fender Esquire, Jazzmaster, and Jaguar guitars is credited with creating Cash's signature "boom-chicka-boom" style.

 Early life and musical beginnings

-Perkins was born in Como, Mississippi, the third of five children of Rev. Luther Monroe Perkins, Sr., a Baptist preacher, and Delphia Anna Stewart Perkins.
+Perkins was born in Como, Mississippi, the third of five children of Rev. Luther Monroe Perkins Sr., a Baptist preacher, and Delphia Anna Stewart Perkins.
 He grew up in Como, and taught himself to play rhythm guitar.

 Perkins started his career in 1953 as a mechanic at Automobile Sales Company in Memphis.
 He specialized in electrical systems and radio repairs.
-At Automobile Sales, Perkins met co-workers Marshall Grant and A.W.
-'Red' Kernodle.
-Grant, Kernodle and Perkins began bringing their guitars to work, and would play together when repair business was slow.
+At Automobile Sales, Perkins met co-workers Marshall Grant and A. W. "Red" Kernodle.
+Grant, Kernodle, and Perkins began bringing their guitars to work, and would play together when repair business was slow.

-When Johnny Cash moved to Memphis after returning from Germany in 1954, Roy Cash introduced him to Grant, Kernodle and Perkins.
+When Johnny Cash moved to Memphis after returning from Germany in 1954, Roy Cash introduced him to Grant, Kernodle, and Perkins.
 The four began to get together in the evenings at Perkins' or Grant's home and play songs.
 It was during this time that they decided to form a band, with Grant acquiring a string bass, Kernodle a six-string steel guitar, and Perkins buying a somewhat-abused Fender Esquire electric guitar from the O.K.
 Houck Piano Co. in Memphis.
 The guitar had been modified by a previous owner, and the volume and tone controls did not work.